tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 functions.

-To mitigate these problems, external PSKs can be bound to a specific hash function when used in TLS 1.3, even if they are associated with a different KDF (and hash function) when provisioned.
+To mitigate these problems, external PSKs can be bound to a specific hash function when used in TLS 1.3, even if they are associated with a different key derivation function (KDF) and hash function when provisioned.
 This document specifies an interface by which external PSKs may be imported for use in a TLS 1.3 connection to achieve this goal.
 In particular, it describes how KDF-bound PSKs can be differentiated by different hash algorithms to produce a set of candidate PSKs, each of which are bound to a specific